-The Business Development Corporation of America (BDCA) is a non-traded business development company (a BDC) that focuses on senior secured loans with middle-market companies.
+Investors that own the Business Development Corporation of America (BDCA) are seeing massive losses.
+BDCA is a non-traded business development company (BDC) that focuses on senior secured loans with middle-market companies.
 A non-traded BDC does not trade like a stock or a bond on a national exchange.
-It is generally considered a risky, complex, illiquid, private placement alternative investment.
+It is generally considered risky, complex, and illiquid because it is a private placement alternative investment.

-Notwithstanding the recent sponsor stated valuations appearing on investor account statements, there is a thin secondary market available through several sources, one of which has reflected current pricing well below the range stated by the sponsor, and indicating that actual willing buyers in the market place have been willing to pay only approximately $4.00/share, which is well below the original investment price of $10.00/share and may represent a substantial loss for some investors.
+Notwithstanding the recent sponsor-stated valuations appearing on investor account statements, there is a thin secondary market available through several sources, one of which has reflected current pricing well below the range stated by the sponsor and indicates that actual willing buyers in the marketplace have been willing to pay only approximately $4.00/share, which is well below the original investment price of $10.00/share and may represent a substantial loss for some investors.

-Non-traded BDC sales are often motivated by high-commissions and fees paid up-front to the advisor or firm that was selling the product.
+Many non-traded BDC sales are often motivated by high commissions and fees paid up-front to the advisor or investment management firm that was selling the product.
+A BDC investment carries considerable risk and should not be sold to regular retail investors.
 These are often not the only concern with investments similar to BDCA.

 Problems With Business Development Corporation of America (BDCA) and Non-Traded BDCs

 Non-traded BDCs like Business Development Corporation of America (BDCA) raise many of the same concerns as non-traded real estate investment trust (REIT) investments.
 Both non-traded BDCs and non-traded REITs are examples of Direct Participation Programs (DPPs).
 For investors, these types of investments typically have high costs, liquidity concerns, and transparency issues.

 BDCA High Commissions